 Join a health club.
 Choose one close to home or work and ask the staff to show you how to use the equipment.

 Join a class or indoor team: There are plenty of fitness classes available through community organizations or local health clubs.
-From dancing, to boot-camp aerobics, there’s bound to be a class suited just for your fitness level and taste.
+From dancing to boot camp aerobics, there’s bound to be a class suited to your fitness level and taste.

 Find an indoor pool: Indoor swimming is a great way to build stamina and stay lean through winter.
 Whether you’re taking a dip for a water-aerobics class or swimming some laps, there are plenty of ways to enjoy water inside.

 Create a home gym: Invest in some practical, enjoyable and easy-to-use exercise equipment.
 To stretch your exercise dollars, consider buying them used.

 Everything counts: From vacuuming the house to shoveling snow, remember that many activities count toward being fit.
 Even if you don’t have a workout planned for the day, try to think of some way to be active.

 Of course, you can also continue your workouts outside in the winter and get a great workout, too.
 Whether it’s running, walking, snow-shoeing, skiing, or skating, Dr. Giaimo stresses the importance of wearing the appropriate amount of clothing for the various outdoor winter activities.

 “The key to staying comfortable and safe during outdoor winter workouts is to dress in layers,” Dr. Giaimo says.
 “That way, as your body temperature rises during the workout, you can peel away the layers you no longer need.”

 Here are some guidelines for suiting up safely: